 Bath is an iconic city bursting with a rich history stretching back thousands of years.
 It is the only destination in the UK, where the entire town is a designated UNESCO World Heritage Site.
 Besides, the world’s first stamp was sent from here and the planet Uranus was also discovered in Bath.

 TOP THINGS TO DO IN BATH

-A magnificent Roman temple and bathing complex was built around Britain`s only hot spring.
-What`s more, the Roman Baths are among the most excellent examples of Roman architecture in England.
+A magnificent Roman temple and bathing complex was built around Britain’s only hot spring.
+What’s more, the Roman Baths are among the most excellent examples of Roman architecture in England.
 With 43 different minerals and a constant 46 degrees Celsius (115 °F), it is easy to understand why the Romans settled in the city.
-Also, the Romans built mechanisms to control this unique thermal springs.
+Also, the Romans built mechanisms to control these unique thermal springs.

 For centuries, a Roman masterpiece was lost, forgotten in history until rediscovered in the late 18th century.
 The Roman Bath is a must-visit attraction of Bath, and also one of the best-preserved Roman remains in the world.
 Besides, it is the city’s best-known tourist magnet.

 Start your journey on the second floor of the Roman Baths.
 Have a view of the bath where the Romans would have washed.
 Nowadays, the ancient baths are closed off for preservation and health and safety.

 Overflowing with steaming water directly from the Sacred Spring at the corner of the bath, the Great Bath is the main feature of the ancient bath.
 The 1.6 metres deep steaming pool once covered with a roof over the bath is a centrepiece of the Roman Baths complex.

 The Roman Bath is so much more than just the bathing complex.
 It is also home to the Sulis Minerva Temple, numerous statues and the museum with Roman finds.
 Walkthrough the suspended passage above the Temple courtyard and explore what once was the sacred area for the Romans.